Sam Chew Jr.

-is a retired American actor and teacher, likely best-known for his role in Serial (1980), and for playing both John F. Kennedy and Robert F. Kennedy on television.
+is a retired American actor and teacher, likely best known for his role in Serial (1980), and for playing both John F. Kennedy and Robert F. Kennedy on television.

 After more than two decades in film and television, Chew utilized his voice for narrating the Discovery Channel series, Shark Week.
 He has been a member of the Academy of Motion Picture Arts and Sciences actor's branch for over 30 years.
 He later became a teacher on the Philadelphia Main Line.

+In 1972 Chew and his family gave the family home Cliveden to the National Trust for Historic Preservation.